Michael Browne (cardinal): Career

 Browne was appointed Master of the Sacred Palace from 1951 to 1955.

 He became Master General of the Dominicans on 11 April 1955, remaining in that position until his resignation in 1962.
-He was created Cardinal-Deacon of S. Paolo alla Regola by Pope John XXIII in the consistory of 19 March 1962, appointed Titular Archbishop of Idebessus on 5 April 1962, and consecrated as bishop on 19 April by John XXIII, with Cardinals Giuseppe Pizzardo and Benedetto Aloisi Masella serving as co-consecrators, in the Lateran Basilica.
+He was created Cardinal-Deacon of San Paolo alla Regola by Pope John XXIII in the consistory of 19 March 1962, appointed Titular Archbishop of Idebessus on 5 April 1962, and consecrated as bishop on 19 April by John XXIII, with Cardinals Giuseppe Pizzardo and Benedetto Aloisi Masella serving as co-consecrators, in the Lateran Basilica.

 Browne attended the Second Vatican Council from 1962 to 1965.
 A Traditionalist Catholic, he was opposed to the reforms of the Council (including religious liberty) and was a friend of Archbishop Marcel Lefebvre.
-He was one of the cardinal electors who participated in the 1963 papal conclave that selected Pope Paul VI.
+He was one of the cardinal electors who participated in the 1963 papal conclave that elected Pope Paul VI.
 From 20 January 1971 until his death, Browne served as Cardinal Protodeacon.

 He died in Rome, at age 83, and was buried in the priory cemetery in Tallaght, County Dublin, Ireland.